How to Clean Bath Toys and Prevent Mould

-When it comes to bath toys, it’s only a matter of time before they find their way into the mouths of your little ones…let’s face it, when it comes to teething anything will do to soothe those sore gums.
+When it comes to bath toys, it’s only a matter of time before they find their way into the mouths of your little ones and therefore how to clean bath toys and prevent mould is something every parent should know!
 It can be quite easy to sterilise baby’s toys and teethers on the go, but when it comes to bath toys we don’t really know what dirt, debris or mould they’re harbouring on the inside.

 This is one of the main reasons that our BabyDam family of ducks are now one complete item, with no hole, which means, no more yucky duckies, hooray!
 But most bath toys do have a hole of some sort which allow water to enter and exit which can mean that the damp and moist conditions inside the toy create the perfect breeding ground for mould to form.

 The good news is that you don’t need to wave goodbye to all of your current bath toys, armed with the below top tips for keeping your babies bath toys clean, it’s one less thing you have to worry about when they’re reaching for the toy next time it’s bath time.

 We know, we know.
 Another thing to remember to do after baby bath time and we totally get how it becomes something put to the back of the list, but your bath toys will really thank you for this.
 Plus, it will certainly help to increase their lifespan and keep them safe from bacteria and germs.

 After each bath time, thoroughly rinse the toys off under warm water and towel dry after use.
 This is more effective than letting them air dry if they are being stored in a moist environment like the bathroom.
 If the bath toys feature a hole, squeeze out any excess water and leave them to dry with the hole facing down so any excess water or moisture inside can drain out.